fabiangreffrath/woof/README.md

  * Sectors with the same visplane for ceiling and sky are now rendered correctly (e.g. eviternity.wad MAP30).
  * The automap now updates while playing (since Woof!
 1.2.0).
  * A "demowarp" feature has been added allowing to fast-forward to the desired map in a demo (since Woof!
 1.2.0).
+ * Level stats and level time widgets have been added to the automap (since Woof!
+2.2.0).
+ * The weapon sprites can now be centered during attacks (since Woof!
+2.2.0).

 ## Input